mbrtnck/songbook/README.md

 ## Copyright

-Unless explicitely stated otherwise, I'm not the author of the songs presented here.
-I just gathered them here for my own convenience.
+Unless explicitely stated otherwise, I'm not the author of the songs presented here, so I don't claim any rights to them.